Assisting students in distress

 The Multicultural Center at South Dakota State University develops campus initiatives that demonstrate the valued practice and philosophy of multiculturalism within the university community.
 Programs and activities developed by the office promote high achievement among the increasing number of minority students at South Dakota State University.
 The office enhances the University mission by broadening the social, cultural, educational, and recreational experience of students.
 The Multicultural Center is located in the University Student Union.

-The mission of South Dakota State University Veterans Affairs Office is to assist military veterans, their family members and their survivors in obtaining all federal and state educational benefits and entitlements they have earned by serving in the United States military, and to provide guidance and support services that will aid veterans in their transition to academic and civilian life.
+The mission of South Dakota State University Veterans Affairs Resource Center is to assist military veterans, their family members and their survivors in obtaining all federal and state educational benefits and entitlements they have earned by serving in the United States military, and to provide guidance and support services that will aid veterans in their transition to academic and civilian life.

 - Financial Aid